jabamaus/jaba/README.md

   Error at basic_dll.jaba:8: 'define' attribute not defined.
 Did you mean 'defines'?
 - Combine jaba.input.json and jaba.output.json into just the latter?
 - Have a 'jaba clean' command
-- validate that build_root is not allowed to be src_root
-- first time jaba is run it creates a jaba.config file in src_root and in build_root.
-The one in src_root can be optionally checked in.
 - put simple type verification system into Property
 - consider putting config attrs inside a block.
 It is a bit nasty doing multiple passes and ignoring attrs.
-- jaba.input.json/jaba.output.json should go in buildroot.
-Trouble is there isn't just one buildroot...
-- think about how buildroot is set
-- think about how control whether projdir is based of root or off buildroot (in-src build files versus out of src build files)
 - there could be a directive on include statements that runs inlcuded file in new jaba instance
 - validate platforms and architecture specs
 - cpp attrs need to be split into project and config in reference manual